positlabs/spark-noise-patches/README.md

-# spark-noise-patches
-Various noise patches for Spark AR.
+# Noise patches for Spark AR.

 Note that the noise patches DO NOT actually work on device.
 Your best bet for making film grain would be to use a grain texture, or a series of grain textures in an animation.